 Some U.S. employees are exempt from federal minimum wage requirements.
 All these employees are also exempt from the FLSA’s overtime pay requirements:

 Employers should be particularly aware of the first of these groups since most desk jobs fall into the “executive, administrative and professional employees” realm.
 If you’ve never heard of paying overtime to startup employees, this category’s inclusion on the minimum wage and overtime exemptions list explains why.
 Of course, if you offer these employees salaries even close to just the minimum wage, they’ll likely look elsewhere for work.

 As an employer, you don’t just have to follow federal minimum wage laws.
 You must also comply with your state’s minimum wage laws ― and, occasionally, local municipal minimum wage laws.

 To complicate matters, no two states have the same minimum wage laws.
 A handful of states ― Alabama, Louisiana, Mississippi, South Carolina and Tennessee ― have no minimum wage laws.
 In those states, the minimum wage defaults to federal law.

-Some cities have already mandated a $15 hourly minimum wage.
-This is true in New York City, where the state minimum wage is currently $11.80 (and will increase to $12.50 on Dec.
-31, 2020).
-This attests to a key facet of state minimum wage laws: If your city mandates a higher minimum wage than your state, the city law supersedes the state law.
+These variances point to a key facet of state minimum wage laws: If your city mandates a higher minimum wage than your state, the city law supersedes the state law.
 [Need a payroll service to ensure you pay your employees the proper amount?
 Check out our recommendations for the best online payroll services.]

-Key takeaway: Federal minimum wage laws encompass wages, overtime pay and exemptions to both.
+Federal minimum wage laws encompass wages, overtime pay and exemptions to both.
 Some states and cities mandate higher wages than the federal minimum.